vito/bass/README.md

 {:path .hello :response {:stdout true} :stdin ("world!"
 42 true)}
 ```

-Internally, a workload is just an object fulfilling a schema interpreted by the
+Internally, a thunk is just an object fulfilling a schema interpreted by the
 runtime.
 In the REPL, Bass will helpfully print a colorful space invader to
 help visually distinguish them from one another.
 (I haven't determined whether
 it's actually helpful, but it's cool, so it stays.)

-The above workload doesn't have an image, so to run it Bass will resolve
+The above thunk doesn't have an image, so to run it Bass will resolve
 `hello` to `hello.bass` somewhere in the Bass load path and evaluate it
 in-process.
 Which probably won't work.

-To run a workload in a container, the workload must specify an image and a
+To run a thunk in a container, the thunk must specify an image and a
 platform.
 Helper functions like `in-image`, `on-platform`, and `with-args` can
-be used to set the appropriate fields in the workload.
+be used to set the appropriate fields in the thunk.

-The primitive for running workloads is `(run)`.
+The primitive for running thunks is `(run)`.
 It returns a stream source from
 which the response can be read with `(next)`.

 ```clojure